Enter your zip to

 The exact amount of fade your siding company allows as normal wear-and-tear depends on the company’s policies—that’s why it’s important to read your siding warranty in full before you make any purchases, especially if you’re looking for siding in a darker or richer tone.
 But siding technology has improved immensely in recent years, allowing siding companies to make bolder claims on the color durability of their products.

 Some siding manufacturers, for instance, now use reflective technology in their vinyl siding that limits sun damage.
-In fact, some companies now guarantee the color within a single Hunter unit for the first five years of the warranty, and within only two units after that.
+Some companies now guarantee the color within a single Hunter unit for the first five years of the warranty, and within only two units after that.
 One unit is a virtually indistinguishable difference in color, so that’s not a significant amount at all.

 What Happens if My Siding Becomes Faded

-If you sense that your siding has become abnormally faded, the best thing to do is contact the manufacturer using the email address or other contact details listed in your warranty.
-The manufacturer will usually then initiate a claim—and ask you to follow up with pictures, descriptions, and other details to support your case.
-They may even send a representative out to your property to make a closer inspection.
-It’s up to the siding company to make the final determination of whether or not your home’s cladding has become faded enough to be considered a manufacturing defect.
+If you notice that your siding looks abnormally faded, contact the manufacturer directly using the email address or other contact details provided in your warranty.
+The manufacturer typically initiates a claim and requests pictures, descriptions, and other details to support your case.
+They might even send a representative to your property for a closer inspection.
+The siding company then determines whether the fading qualifies as a manufacturing defect.

 Find the Right Contractor for Your Siding Project